daformat/dila-sync/README.md

 ### Arguments
 **`stock_name`**
-You have to provide at least one `stock_name` for `dila-sync` to synchronize it, see the list above for the supported stocks. `stock_name` can be either uppercase, lowercase, or a mix of it if you're feeling funky.
+You have to provide at least one `stock_name` for `dila-sync` to synchronize it, see the list above for the supported stocks. `stock_name` can be either uppercase, lowercase, or a mix of both if you're feeling funky.

 ## Versioning with git